gatesofpangea/.github/profile/README.md

 # Gates Of Pangea — Music as code!

 > "I don't compose.
-We program sound."
+I program sound."

 **Gates Of Pangea Lab** is an independent coding co-op where music tracks, sound systems and audio experiments are created using code, trackers and algorithmic thinking.